fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 discrete, character of the dynamical behavior, a Lefschetz complex is not a typical phase space in the sense of classical dynamics.
 While the latter one is usually a Euclidean space, a Lefschetz complex is basically a combinatorial model of it.
-In the following fairly mathematical discussion, we provide its precise mathematical definition, and explain how it can be created and modified within the package.
+In the following, we provide its precise mathematical definition, and explain how it can be created and modified within the package.
 We also discuss two important special cases, namely *simplicial complexes* and *cubical complexes*.

 ## Basic Lefschetz Terminology